Why outrage politics has such a grip on American life - NewsBreak

 Crenshaw noted that political fundraising also incentivizes weaponizing outrage, which targets the most passionate individuals who are likely to donate.

-Marcus Flowers, the Democratic nominee in the race against Rep. Marjorie Taylor Greene (R-Ga.) is not expected to win the solely Republican 14th Congressional district in Georgia.
+Marcus Flowers, the Democratic nominee in the race against Rep. Marjorie Taylor Greene (R) is not expected to win the 14th Congressional District in Georgia.
 But by targeting those outraged by Greene’s comments and promising to counter her, he is raking in small-dollar donations.

-Flowers raised $8.2 million as of Mar.
-31 – the most of any non-incumbent candidate and the eleventh-highest amount of all House candidates, Federal Election Commission data shows.
+Flowers raised $8.2 million as of March 31 — the most of any non-incumbent candidate and the 11th-highest amount of all House candidates, Federal Election Commission data shows.
 More than $2.6 million of that has gone to the consulting firm Blue Chip Strategies.

-Beyond fundraising, the dominance of America’s two-party system and the primary system, with gerrymandering creating more polarized districts, also incentivizes outrage.
+Beyond fundraising, the dominance of America’s two-party system and the primary system, with gerrymandering creating more polarized districts, also can incentivize outrage.

 “Grifting” candidates, Crenshaw said, “will do whatever their 24-year-old consultant tells them to do if they think it’ll get them that key 10,000 votes out of the district of 750,000 that can deliver them a primary, because normal people just don’t get out and vote anymore.”